Lockdown may not end on May 31; need time to resume flights: Uddhav Thackeray

 "It was wrong to impose the lockdown suddenly.
 It will be equally wrong to lift it in one go.
 It will be a double whammy for our own people," he said in a televised message.

+A Maharashtra government official on Saturday said the state had not yet amended its May 19 lockdown order which allowed only certain kinds of flights.

+As per the May 19 order of the state government extending the coronavirus-induced lockdown to May 31, all domestic and international air travel, except for domestic medical services, domestic air ambulance and for security purposes as permitted by Ministry of Home Affairs (MHA), will continue to remain prohibited across the state.

-Maharashtra reported 47,190 Covid-19 cases - highest in the country, taking 1,577 lives.
+Worst-hit by the coronavirus pandemic, Maharashtra reported 47,190 Covid-19 cases - highest in the country, taking 1,577 lives.
 While more than 13,000 coronavirus patients have recovered the infection and have been discharged from hospitals across the state.

 Mumbai, Thane, Pune are the worst-hit districts in Maharashtra.